nohsangwoo/nextjs-pathgen/README.md

 ---

-# api-routes-generator
+# pathgen

 A CLI tool to generate and centrally manage API routes from your Next.js `src/app/api` directory, enabling structured access like `apiRoutes.api.admin.products`.

 ## Overview

-`api-routes-generator` is a command-line tool designed for Next.js developers who want to automate the creation and management of API routes.
+`pathgen` is a command-line tool designed for Next.js developers who want to automate the creation and management of API routes.
 It scans your `src/app/api` directory, generates a TypeScript file with a structured route object, and provides an easy way to access your API endpoints in a centralized manner.

 ### Features
 - Automatically generates API routes from your Next.js API directory.